langleyfoxall/technologies/general/our-software.md

 longevity of projects, their architecture and codebase are the most important values.

 #### Make it right
-Focusing on a solution before implementation should be a universal trait of developers.
+Focusing on a solution before implementation should be a universal trait among developers.
 There are many ways to skin a cat but most of them aren't efficient, understandable or clean.

 Ensuring that the solution is done properly in the first place means that someone won't groan when they find it.